 Something that adds minimal weight but is structurally sound, weather resistant and comfortable on the shoulders and back.

-This bag is designed for a 17 inch notebook (because that's the size of my MacBook) and spacious enough to include personal essentials.
+This bag is designed for a 17 inch notebook (because that's the size of my MacBook) and spacious enough to include personal essentials but there are hundreds of packs on Amazon that will fit any needs.

 That doesn't necessarily mean hotels either.
-This crowd is net savvy and tuned in to the resources available to travelers.
+This crowd is plugged in to the resources available to travelers.

-Housesitting opportunities are worldwide and a flashpacker's carefree schedule is perfect for adding a house sit to their agenda every once in a while.
+House sitting opportunities are available worldwide and a flashpacker's carefree schedule is perfect for adding a house sit to their agenda every once in a while.

 And if they need a pet fix, perfect, because a ton of people are looking for pet sitters as well as someone to stay in their home.